The viewpoint at Devils Punchbowl

 Enjoy a walk at Box Hill

-The Surrey Hills National Landscape stretches across a quarter of our beautiful county, running from Farnham in the west along to Guildford, Dorking, Reigate and on to Oxted in the east - with iconic views every step of the way.
+The Surrey Hills National Landscape stretches across a quarter of our beautiful county, running from Farnham and Haslemere in the west along to Guildford, Dorking, Reigate and on to Oxted in the east - with iconic views every step of the way.

 The Surrey Hills National Landscape is one of 46 nationally protected landscapes in the UK, having equal landscape status and protection to a national park.

-The Surrey Hills offer some of south east England’s most beautiful and accessible countryside.
-You’ll discover open commons, inspiring views, attractive market towns, villages and much more.
-Well-known iconic sites such as Box Hill, Leith Hill Tower, Newlands Corner and Holmbury Hill to the more unusual including the Tillingbourne waterfall, Wilberforce memorial & Atlantic Wall – you’re bound to find something you didn’t know about in the Surrey Hills.
 Learn about the legend of Silent Pool, the military history associated with Reigate Fort and why Wanborough Great Barn is the oldest and most important wooden building in Surrey.
-The National Trust cares for over 4000 hectares of countryside in the Surrey Hills.
+The National Trust cares for more than 4,000 hectares of countryside in the Surrey Hills.

-We’ve got some wonderful local businesses nestled within the Surrey Hills too and we’re proud of the diverse local produce, crafts, activities and places to stay that bring life to our landscape.
+We’ve got some wonderful local businesses nestled within the Surrey Hills, too, and we’re proud of the diverse local produce, crafts, activities and places to stay that bring life to our landscape.

-The Surrey Hills is here for everyone
+The Surrey Hills is here for everyone.